kommatias/weaponammo/Readme.md

-# WeaponClip & WeaponBox
+# WeaponAmmo
-FiveM Script - Usable Clip & Box
+FiveM Script - Usable Weapon Clip & Weapon Box

 ## Description
-If you are using a weaclip or weabox it adds Amunition to your Weapon.
+* If you are using a `weaclip` or `weabox` it adds Ammunition to your Weapon.
+* If `Config.CheckMaxAmmo = true` then the Player can't get more then `Config.MaxAmmo = 250` bullets

-It contains a Fix for `Chezza Inventory` with Ammo, so you can easily implement this code in your Script.
+* It contains a Fix for `Chezza Inventory` with Ammo, so you can easily implement this code in your Script.

-## Soon
-* Add ServerCallback for Loadout so that you can't use Item if you are getting more than 250 Bullets

 ## Config
 ```